Specialty Optical Fibres for sensing applications in Industry

 Mobility & energy Digital infrastructure Agro & food Manufacturing Safety, security, space & defence

-• Understand the benefits of using specialty optical fibres for sensing applications, especially in harsh environment through real-life application examples and demonstrations (hands-on activity)
+• Understand the benefits of using (specialty) optical fibres for sensing applications, especially in harsh environment through real-life application examples and demonstrations (hands-on activity)

 No experience Medium experience